 Turn off the water to the faucet by turning off the angle stops underneath the cabinet.

 Unscrew the nut holding the handle to the faucet stem and remove the handle.
-You will need either a screwdriver or an Allen wrench to do this, and the nut is either on the top of the handle or hidden somewhere underneath.
+You will need either a screwdriver or an Allen wrench to do this.
+You should find the nut either on the top of the handle or hidden somewhere underneath it.

-Remove the cartridge, if it is a cartridge-type faucet, by unscrewing the holding nut with channel-locking pliers or removing the holding pin with needle-nose pliers.
-Pull the cartridge straight out with pliers, or screw the handle back on and use it to pull the cartridge out.
-Note the orientation of the cartridge in the faucet body because it will have to be replaced in the same way.
+Remove the cartridge, if you have a cartridge-type faucet, by unscrewing the holding nut with tongue-and-groove pliers or removing the holding pin with needle-nose pliers.
+Pull the cartridge straight out using a pair of pliers or screw the handle back on and use it to pull the cartridge out.
+Pay close attention to the orientation of the cartridge in the faucet body because it will have to be replaced in the same way.

-Examine the O-rings on the cartridge and replace any that appear worn.
+Examine the O-rings on the cartridge and replace any that are worn.
 If they do not appear to be damaged, check the valve seat for signs of chipping or corrosion.
-If the valve seat appears intact, buy a new cartridge.
-Reassemble the faucet by inserting the cartridge in the same orientation as it was when you took it out.
+If the valve seat appears to be intact, buy a new cartridge.
+Reassemble the faucet by inserting the new cartridge in the same orientation as it was when you took it out.
 Then replace the holding pin or screw on the holding nut and replace the handle.

 Repair a disk faucet by removing the handle and unscrewing the disk assembly, then lifting it out.
-Examine the three O-ring seals in the inlet valves and replace them if worn.
-If that doesn't stop the leaking, replace the entire disk assembly.
+Examine the three O-ring seals in the water inlet valves and replace them if they're worn.
+If this doesn't stop the leaking, you'll have to replace the entire disk assembly.